Last updated on December 14th, 2018

 About economy and people of Algeria

-#12.
-Algeria owes no money to other countries; it has no external debt.
+12. Algeria owes no money to other countries; it has no external debt.
 Unfortunately, one in every four of its citizens lives on less than a dollar a day.
 Many Algerians are poor.
-This situation is made worse by the fact that Algeria has North Africa’s highest cost of living.
 The national currency is the Algerian Dinar.

-#13.
-Only about three percent of the country’s land is cultivated, far too little for feeding their population self-sufficiently.
+13. Only about three and a half percent of the country’s land is cultivated, far too little for feeding their population self-sufficiently.
 As a result, malnutrition is one of the nation’s principal health problems.
 Five percent of Algeria’s population is undernourished, according to the World Bank.

 About geography, climate, and tourism